This book relies on resources that a lot of people have made available, usually for free.

 The raw data comes from JSTOR’s Data for Research program.
 It wouldn’t really be possible without the work they did to make that set available.

-Once I had the data in R, I analysed it using the topicmodels package by Bettina Grün and Kurt Hornik.
+Once I had the data in R, I analyed it using the topicmodels package by Bettina Grün and Kurt Hornik.

-The idea for analysing this data using topicmodels to analyse the data in this way comes from What Is This Thing Called Philosophy of Science?
-A Computational Topic-Modeling Perspective, 1934–2015, by Christophe Malaterre, Jean-François Chartier, and Davide Pulizzotto (Malaterre, Jean-François Chartier, and Pulizzotto 2019).
+The idea for analyzing this data using topicmodels to analyze the data in this way comes from What Is This Thing Called Philosophy of Science?
+A Computational Topic-Modeling Perspective, 1934–2015, by Christophe Malaterre, Jean-François Chartier, and Davide Pulizzotto (2019).

-As well as those sources, I learned a lot about how to use topicmodels from Text Mining with R: A Tidy Approach by Julia Silge and David Robinson, and from some articles in Towards Data Science, including those by Shashank Kapadia and by Farren tang.
-(Kapadia 2019; tang 2019).
+As well as those sources, I learned a lot about how to use the topicmodels package from Text Mining with R: A Tidy Approach by Julia Silge and David Robinson, and from some articles in Towards Data Science, including those by Shashank Kapadia (2019) and by Farren tang.
+(2019).

-The whole book was put together using the bookdown package, primarily built by Yihui Xie (Xie 2020).
+The whole book was put together using the bookdown package, primarily built by Yihui Xie (2020).
 This in turn is built on the Pandoc language, which was originally built by John MacFarlane.
 And the code uses tools from the tidyverse package throughout, which was originally built by Hadley Wickham.

-And my daughter Nyaya has helped catch a lot of errors, though giving the way I write, this is an endless task.
+And my daughter Nyaya has also helped catch a lot of errors, though given the way I write, this is an endless task.